 As indicated above the the proposed development will represent a positive benefit for the local construction and building sector in Kathu and the GLM.
 The sector of the local economy that will also benefit from the proposed development is the local service industry.
 The potential opportunities for the local service sector would be linked to accommodation, catering, cleaning, transport, etc. associated with the meeting the needs of both local and non-local construction workers over a period of eight years.
 The hospitality industry in the area will also likely to benefit from the provision of accommodation and meals for professionals (engineers, quantity surveyors, project managers, product representatives etc.) and other (non-construction) personnel involved on the project.
-Experience from other large construction workers but also to consultants and product representatives associated with the project.
+Experience from other large construction projects indicates that the potential opportunities are not limited to onsite construction workers but also to consultants and product representatives associated with the project.